What Is Sarsaparilla?

 In the case of tincture, half a teaspoon twice daily is a common recommended dose, while dosages of powdered root range from 0.3 to two grams daily.

-Homemade Sarsaparilla Root Tea: You can prepare freshly made tea using dried sarsaparilla root by boiling water and pouring about one cup over one teaspoon of the roots.
-Let the mixture steep for about 30 minutes, then drain the liquid and drink several times daily.
+Homemade Sarsaparilla Root Tea: You can prepare freshly made tea using dried sarsaparilla root by boiling it in water for 5-12 minutes, then drain the liquid and drink several times daily.
 This tea is great when you feel a cold, cough or fever coming on and want to help prevent symptoms from getting worse.

 Sarsaparilla Capsules or Supplements: Dosages vary depending on the brand and concentration.
 It’s common for several herbs to be combined together in order to increase the benefits, so you might find a product made with sarsaparilla along with elderberry or other immune system boosters.
 Always read the instructions on the bottle carefully and start with a low dose to test for any side effects.